Aron Flam: Dekonstruktiv kritik

-In January 2016, Flam started his own podcast, Dekonstruktiv kritik ("Deconstructive Criticism"), in which he conducts interviews in Swedish or English with an invited guest on a wide range of topics.
+In January 2016, Flam started his own podcast, Dekonstruktiv kritik ("Deconstructive Criticism"), in which he conducts long-format interviews in Swedish or English with an invited guest on a wide range of topics.
 Some of the topics are, or have been, considered sensitive, controversial or even taboo to examine or criticize in the public discourse in Sweden.
-Some recurring topics are free speech, drugs, immigration, feminism, socialism and Sweden during World War II.
-As of April 2022, 231 episodes have been produced.
+Some recurring topics are free speech, drugs, immigration, feminism, socialism, politics, comedy, academia, and Sweden during World War II.
+As of July 2023, 280 episodes have been produced.
 The podcast is published on several platforms like Acast, SoundCloud and YouTube and is (2017) considered one of the most financially successful podcasts in Sweden.

+The podcast has attracted numerous guests, both Swedish- and English-speaking: Public intellectuals, writers, comedians, politicians, and academics.

 Film and television

 In 2005, Flam appeared in the TV3 program Rivalerna as one of the 12 participants.
 He dropped out immediately, however, because he felt that the program was an "incompetent production."

 He has also appeared in VAKNA! med The Voice and starred in the television program Grillad.
 In spring 2010, he starred in Nyheter24's comedy program "Någonting annat" alongside Soran Ismail.

 Beside his stand-up career, Flam has also starred as an actor in the 2011 feature film Certain People by Levan Akin and Lisa Östberg and played Death in Michael Rendell's 2012 short film When the Man Comes Around.

 Aron Flam is one of the writers for Kanal 5's Kristallen-winning program Betnér Direkt.
 The same year he was also the editor of Jag bombade, an anthology concerning life as a stand up comedian.

 In autumn 2013, the first season of Flam's self-produced program Folkets främsta företrädare aired on SVT Play.
 Folkets främsta företrädare is an infotainment television series with satire on various parts of the Swedish government and similar topics.
 Flam speaks to the camera, together with others including David Druid and Henrik Dorsin.
 The program began its third season in autumn 2015, in a partially new format.
 The third season has longer episodes and is recorded weekly with a greater focus on news and current affairs.